I've always been fascinated with hair burning. Here's what it looks like.

 Hair is so powerful in holding information, it's "scientifically" used to learn more about a person.
 For example, hair samples being used as a requirement for a job.
 According to a 2019 WBUR article, hair testing (also known as follicle tests) began in the 1990s.
 Samples are gathered by shaving or cutting a section of hair close to the scalp.
 If an individual is bald, according to National Drug Screening Inc, they can submit body hair (like from the armpit).
 The samples are then used for drug testing.

 However, hair tests have recently been challenged for being bias.
-The medical world agrees more research needs to be done, but studies (like this one) revealed that certain substances easily bind to melanin.
+The medical world agrees more research needs to be done, but a 2018 study revealed that certain substances easily bind to melanin.
 This finding is being used to demonstrate how people with darker hair do not have to ingest a drug, they can just be surrounded by it to test positive for that substance.
 These findings compliment the belief in the loc community that hair absorbs energy from our surroundings.

 Nevertheless, many still believe hair testing may be more accurate and have a bigger window for measuring certain substances (compared to breath or urine).
 While hair testing is legal in some states (like Massachusetts), it hasn't been adopted everywhere.